MZandtheRaspberryPi/spot_micro_demo/README.md

 ### Links to Resources
 [Homepage for SpotMicro Community](https://spotmicroai.readthedocs.io/en/latest/).
 This has links to various 3d modelling files, instructions on one version of software, and links to other resources.
+[Homepage for SpotMicro Community Collect Parts Page](https://spotmicroai.readthedocs.io/en/latest/gettingStarted/).
+This has a rough list of parts, though isn't comprehensive and some stuff is outdated like the choice of servos.
+[Homepage for SpotMicro Community](https://spotmicroai.readthedocs.io/en/latest/).
+This has links to various 3d modelling files, instructions on one version of software, and links to other resources.
+[Slack for SpotMicro Community](https://spotmicroai-inviter.herokuapp.com/).
+Lots of builders hang out here and are generally quite helpful in answering questions and giving tips.
+[Repo I used for software](https://github.com/mike4192/spotMicro).
+There are many different code repositories with different approaches to programming SpotMicro.
+I chose to use this one as it supported ROS and I liked the walking gait implemented.
+I contributed to this code repository as I was setting up my robot.
 [Slack for SpotMicro Community](https://spotmicroai-inviter.herokuapp.com/).
 Lots of builders hang out here and are generally quite helpful in answering questions and giving tips.
 [Repo I used for software](https://github.com/mike4192/spotMicro).
 There are many different code repositories with different approaches to programming SpotMicro.
 I chose to use this one as it supported ROS and I liked the walking gait implemented.
 I contributed to this code repository as I was setting up my robot.